jakmaz/free-games-notifier/README.md

 ## Features

-- **Multi-Platform Support** 🕹️: Tracks free games across various platforms.
+- **Multi-Platform Support** 🕹️: Tracks free games across various platforms including Steam, Epic Games Store, and more.
-- **Instant Notifications** 🔔: Sends out immediate alerts as soon as a new free game is available.
 - **Customizable Channels** 📬: Choose your notification medium - Discord, Email, and more, to get the news where you want it.
 - **Flexible Configuration** ⚙️: Easily configure which platforms to monitor and specify your notification preferences.
 - **User-friendly Interface** 🌈: A simple yet powerful setup that gets you started in minutes.